-Nick has studied in America, holds qualifications in fitness and nutrition, and is a Level 3 Sports Massage Therapist and a Level 4 Personal Trainer.
+Nick has studied in America, holds qualifications in fitness, nutrition, strength and conditioning, is a Level 3 Sports Massage Therapist and a Level 4 Personal Trainer.

-After an initial run in teaching, mum of 2 Ruth found her passion in Personal Training.
-After noticing huge improvements in her running and body shape from a structured strength and conditioning programme, she decided to use her teaching background to guide others on a similar path.
+After an initial run in teaching, mum of 2 Ruth found her calling in Personal Training.
+After noticing huge improvements in her running and body shape from a structured strength and conditioning program, she decided to use her teaching background to guide others on a similar path.
 Ruth has since completed her pre and postnatal training qualification and although not limited to training mums, Ruth knows the struggle it can be getting your confidence and body shape back post-children, and the best plan of action to get you back on track and feeling yourself.
-Ruth also remains an integral part of the local running club, advocating the many benefits of progressive resistance training.

-Ruth has gone on to become a Level 3 Personal Trainer, training 1-to-1 clients and groups, both in person and online, helping them regain confidence, body shape and energy.
+Ruth has gone on to become a Level 4 Personal Trainer, training 1-to-1 clients and groups, both in person and online, helping them regain confidence, body shape and energy.